tsmatz/nlp-tutorials/Readme.md

 # Natural Language Processing (Neural Methods) Tutorials

-This repository consists of Python examples to learn fundamental neural methods for Natural Language Processing (NLP).<br>
+This repository consists of Python (PyTorch) examples to learn fundamental neural methods for Natural Language Processing (NLP).<br>
-Each notebook has end-to-end implementation from scratch with PyTorch for each task, and I describe fundamental ideas (and background) for each architecture.
+Each notebook has end-to-end implementation from scratch for each task, and I describe fundamental ideas (and background) for each architecture.

-Tutorials follow the history of NLP neural methods.<br>
-In the latter part (from tutorial 5), I then focus on language models, improving the models by step-by-step approaches, and finally discuss how and why the widely used Transformer architecture matters.

 1. [Primitive Embeddings (Sparse Vector)](./01_sparse_vector.ipynb)
 2. [Custom Embedding (Dense Vector)](./02_custom_embedding.ipynb)